 To develop our theoretical framework, we proceed to identify potentially important elements of the institutional environment through abduction.
-Abductive reasoning is key to historical analysis (Megill, 2007; Wadhwani & Decker, 2017) and is well aligned with "the inherent characteristics of QCA" (Park, Fiss, & el Sawy, n.d., p.
-13).
-Mantere and Ketokivi (2013, p.
-72) highlight the importance of abduction for theorization, stressing the importance of transparency in the selection between alternatives.
+Abductive reasoning is key to historical analysis (Megill, 2007; Wadhwani & Decker, 2017) and is well aligned with "the inherent characteristics of QCA" (Park, Fiss, & Sawy, forthcoming: 13).
+Mantere & Ketoviki (2013: 72) highlight the importance of abduction for theorization, stressing the importance of transparency in the selection between alternatives.
 We employ abductive reasoning here to link two different literatures: the social science literature, comprised of development studies and entrepreneurship studies in SSA, and the historical literature, comprised of economic and political histories, as well as country-based accounts and continent-wide syntheses.
-Finally, we match the emerging dimensions with the available data for SSA, as we aim to develop the theoretical framework further utilizing the fsQCA.
-In order to be transparent about the abductive process that underpins our articulation of the framework, we confirm, discard, or refine our understanding of the chosen dimensions.
+Finally, we match the emerging dimensions with the available data for SSA, as we aim to develop the theoretical framework further utilising the fsQCA.
+In order to be transparent about the abductive process that underpins our articulation of the framework, we confirm, discard or refine our understanding of the chosen dimensions.
 Emerging categories that are confirmed become dimensions of the theoretical framework that informs the fsQCA.
 Conversely, those discarded are listed but not further discussed due to space constraints.
-All dimensions have been refined through analytically structured histories, which are discussed in greater detail in the following subsections.
+All dimensions have been refined through analytically structured histories, which are discussed in greater detail in the following sub-sections.

-2.1 | Selecting the dimensions of the theoretical framework
+2.1 Selecting the dimensions of the theoretical framework

-The development literature has identified several factors that explain the inability of some African countries to sustain economic growth, summarized by Collier (2008) as development "traps."
-Collier singles out four traps-being landlocked, resource-dependent, and having bad neighbors and high ethnic heterogeneity-and stresses their interdependence.
+The development literature has identified several factors that explain the inability of some African countries to sustain economic growth, summarized by Collier (2008) as development 'traps'.
+Collier singles out four traps - being landlocked, resource-dependent, and having bad neighbours and high ethnic heterogeneity - and stresses their interdependence.
 Thus, development traps can work together as configurations, as well as impacting individually.
-For example, being landlocked may have serious negative impact only if this effect is amplified by the same country having bad neighbors.
+For example, being landlocked may have serious negative impact only if this effect is amplified by the same country having bad neighbours.
 Being ethnically heterogeneous not only makes civil war or internal conflicts more likely, but also makes them more prolonged (Collier, 2008).

-These contextual factors can also be important for EGA.
-For example, being landlocked implies a more difficult access to international markets (Michalopoulos & Papaioannou, 2018; Sowell, 2015), and therefore reduces the potential for exporting and engaging in global value chains, both of which may limit EGA.
-Alongside that, being natural resource-dependent (especially on a single mineral resource), may lead to concentrated rents, supporting oligarchic structures that limit the range of entrepreneurial opportunities for large sections of the society, again lowering HGAE (Mehlum, Moene, & Torvik, 2006).
+These contextual factors can also be important for entrepreneurial growth aspirations.
+For example, being landlocked implies a more difficult access to international markets (Sowell, 2015; Michalopoulos and Papaioannou, 2018), and therefore reduces the potential for exporting and engaging in global value chains, both of which may limit entrepreneurial growth aspirations.

+Alongside that, being natural resource-dependent (especially on a single mineral resource), may lead to concentrated rents, supporting oligarchic structures that limit the range of entrepreneurial opportunities for large sections of the society, again lowering HGAE (Mehlum, Moene, and Torvik, 2006).
 In contrast, where ethnic heterogeneity is lower, natural resources may play a more positive role in development.